 Age 50 Catch-Up.
-If you have elected to make the maximum Pre-Tax Contributions and/or Roth Contributions under both the general dollar limit for a year (\$20,500 for 2022) and the 15 years of service catch-up, if applicable, and you have reached age 50 (or will reach age 50 by the end of the calendar year), you may elect to make a catch-up Pre-Tax Contribution and/or Roth Contribution for the Plan Year up to a specified dollar limit.
+If you have elected to make the maximum Pre-Tax Contributions and/or Roth Contributions under the general dollar limit for a year (\$20,500 for 2022), and you have reached age 50 (or will reach age 50 by the end of the calendar year), you may elect to make a catch-up Pre-Tax Contribution and/or Roth Contribution for the Plan Year up to a specified dollar limit.
 For 2022, the age 50 catch-up limit is \$6,500.
 The IRS adjusts the age 50 catch-up limit periodically for increases in the cost-of-living.
 You can contact the Systems Office Human Resources Department for information on limit increases after 2022.

-The age 50 catch-up limit applies to all 403(b) and 401(k) plans in which you participate.
-The catch-up contribution you can make to the Plan may be reduced or limited by the amount of catch-up contributions that you make in the same calendar year to a plan sponsored by another employer.
+The age 50 catch-up limit applies to all 457(b) plans in which you participate.
+The catch-up contribution you can make to the Plan may be reduced or limited by the amount of catch-up contributions that you make in the same calendar year to a 457(b) plan sponsored by another employer.
 Contact the Systems Office Human Resources Department for more information.